 It is highly likely that a number of factors – government mandates, ethical business considerations, cost of operations, talent preferences, etc. – will put further pressure on organizations to actively commit to, and be measured on, their reduction of carbon and other GHG emissions.
 Reducing the office footprint can be a constructive and cost-effective way to do this.
 Less business travel, less commuting, and smaller footprints help to reduce the operational and embedded carbon of any organization.
 Excess office space can then be repurposed as residential property or used to avoid unnecessary construction to meet future office demand.

-The new workplace programme
+The new workplace program

-Traditionally, space and occupancy planners have driven the development of space programmes through data-driven planning approaches based upon discovery processes linked to current and historical use paradigms.
+Traditionally, space and occupancy planners have driven the development of space programs through data-driven planning approaches based upon discovery processes linked to current and historical use paradigms.
 This approach will need to be changed:

 - Today’s discovery processes are likely to be inaccurate at best as individuals come to understand their comfort levels with returning to the office.
 Little dependable insight can be gained from the current first tentative steps that individuals and companies are making in this direction.

 - It is likely that space planning will be determined by the aggregated demand resulting from individual team discussions (Working Together Agreements) about how they plan to work together in the future (e.g. time at home or a third place versus time in the office; presence in the office and for what purpose, etc.).
 The preferences guiding these agreements are necessarily going to evolve and shift over time, and therefore pinpoint precision about programming must be considered a thing of the past.